hackabit19/skilled_Noobs/README.md

 2. Click Upload to visualise the dataset.
 3. Also, switch tables to get a in-depth picture of the dataset.

+NOTE: We have, our train.csv file for the demo purpose.

 ## Contributors

 Built with :purple_heart: by team ***skilled_Noobs***